BDC Hamburger Icon

 The dos and don’ts of using social media for your brand

 • Be authentic: If you make a mistake, acknowledge it and take steps to fix it.
-Make sure that your social accounts are not using generic stock photography but instead are using actual photos of customers and employees.
+Additionally, don’t overuse generic stock photography on your social accounts.
+Prioritize actual photos of customers and employees.

-• Use short videos: Social followers love watching videos and they have the highest engagement of any kind of social post.
-Keep them short (no more than 90 seconds preferably) so followers watch them to the end.
+• Use short videos: Social followers appreciate videos, which offer high engagement levels.
+Keep them short (preferably no more than 90 seconds) so followers watch them to the end.

-• Post user-generated content: In addition to giving you more content to post, user-generated content is more authentic so that it resonates with followers.
-Be sure to give a shout out to the creator of the content to form deeper relationships with users.
+• Post user-generated content: In addition to giving you more content to post, user-generated content is authentic and resonates with followers.
+Be sure to give a shout-out to the content creator to form deeper relationships with users.

-• Stick to a schedule: Post regularly to keep followers’ attention and post the same frequency each week so that followers know when to expect new content from you.
+• Stick to a schedule: Post regularly to keep followers’ attention.
+Maintain consistent post frequency so followers know when to expect new content from you.

-• Include hashtags: Hashtags help social media users find relevant content and are also helpful for tracking purposes.
+• Include hashtags: Hashtags help social media users find relevant content and are valuable for tracking purposes.
 They are particularly important on Instagram, where you can use up to 30 per post.

-• Be salesy all the time: Social followers understand that you are a business and as such, will promote products and services.
-However, it’s important to have a good balance of promotional content with informational and humanizing content.
+• Be overly salesy: Social followers understand you are a business promoting products and services.
+However, balancing content is crucial.
 If your account comes across as too sales-oriented, you will lose followers.

-• Have a one-way conversation: Make sure that you interact with your followers regularly.
-If the online conversation slows down, start conversations by asking your followers questions or to participate in fun polls.
-If followers reach out to you, answer them as soon as possible even if the comment is negative or a complaint.
+• Have a one-way conversation: Interact with your followers regularly.
+If the online conversation slows, start conversations by asking followers questions or running fun polls.
+If followers reach out to you, answer them as soon as possible, even if the comment is negative or a complaint.

-• Use the same strategy and tone across platforms: Each platform has a different audience and vibe.
-Get in tune with who your followers are, what content they prefer and the tone in which they communicate.
+• Repeat your strategy and tone across platforms: Each platform has a different audience and vibe.
+Get in tune with your followers’ demographics, preferred content and communication style while maintaining a consistent brand voice.

 • Expect instant results: Building a following and engaging with your social followers takes time.
 Be patient and keep at it.

-• Take haters personally: On most social media accounts, you will eventually encounter an internet troll, someone who is just nasty and won’t listen to reason.
+• Take haters personally: On most social media accounts, you will eventually encounter an internet troll — someone who is just unpleasant and won’t listen to reason.
 Respond in a reasonable way and leave it at that.

 Jennifer Dublino contributed to this article.